 Below we’ve provided some sample rates for applicants that meet Liberty Mutual’s guidelines for being in “excellent” health.
 It’s important to note that Liberty Mutual’s health guidelines are more conservative than most companies that specialize primarily with life insurance.

 As an example, to qualify for Liberty Mutual’s “excellent” health class, your total cholesterol must be 210 or less.
 On the other hand, many top-rated life insurers including; Mutual of Omaha, Lincoln Financial, and Prudential offer their top rate class to healthy applicants with a total cholesterol of 275 or less.

 When shopping for Liberty Mutual life insurance, you will be able to receive an online quote after answering a few questions online, or you can call and speak with a local agent.
 Unfortunately, Liberty Mutual does not offer comparison shopping, so you will only be able to receive rates from their company when calling or shopping online.

 Rather than calling multiple companies to compare rates and options, you are better off calling JRC and allowing one of our life insurance agents to be your personal life insurance consultant and shopper.
-We can compare rates from Liberty Mutual against more than 40 other top-rated insurers so that you can decide whether they are right for you.Again, we are not bashing Liberty Mutual in any way.
+We can compare rates from Liberty Mutual against more than 50 other top-rated insurers so that you can decide whether they are right for you.Again, we are not bashing Liberty Mutual in any way.
 However, for the overwhelming majority of the clients we work with, there are more cost-effective options available.
 If you're considering Liberty Mutual for your life insurance needs, why not compare your options to make sure your getting the best value?